 The Appendix B assessment has been summarised in Table 4.1 in terms of the timing of each of the potential physical environment impacts.
-The drought order is most likely to occur during the autumn, considered to not extend outside the period September to November.
+The drought order is considered to not extend outside the period September to November.

 4.3 SUMMARY OF POTENTIAL EFFECTS ON THE PHYSICAL ENVIRONMENT